Abhijit Vaghani

 Abhijit Vaghani is an Indian film score composer, music composer and music producer.

 Personal life

 Abhijit Vaghani is a Gujarati.
 He received a diploma in Sound Engineering from the School of Audio Engineering (SAE), London.
+He was originally a Hindu but he married a Pakistani Muslim woman called Suriya for which he had to convert to Islam.

 Music career

 Abhijit Vaghani has produced music for Hindi films like 'Dishoom', 'Azhar', 'Ki & Ka', 'Sarbjit', 'Airlift' and 'Bajrangi Bhaijaan' and composed the background score for 50 films, He debuted as a music composer with the single, 'Pyaar Manga Hai'.
 His other notable works are the remixing popular Hindi retro songs like "Pal Pal Dil Ke Paas" and "Halka Halka Suroor".